 Hyacinths

-There is no surer sign of spring than the wonderful sight and intoxicating scent of hyacinths.
-They bloom at the same time as daffodils, narcissus, and some early varieties of tulips, and they blend perfectly in a combined landscaping arrangement.
 Hyacinths are highly valued for their use in borders or beds.
 The Hyacinth is still a very classic flower.
-It is praised for its even and consistently shaped flowers, its outstanding and unusual colors, its pleasant fragrance, and its ability to be forced to bloom indoors, more than three months prior to its normal outdoor flowering period.
-They bloom in early spring, from early March through late March, at a height of 10 inches and are deer resistant.
+They are praised for consistently shaped flowers, outstanding colors and their pleasant fragrance.
+In addition, they have the ability to be forced to bloom indoors, more than three months prior to its normal outdoor flowering period.
+They bloom in March and grow to a height of 10 inches and are deer resistant.

 Planting Hyacinth Bulbs Outdoors